A solar powered wind measurement instrument

 Depending on the device, Broadcast reading may not be possible.
 We recommend recent models of smartphones, tablets and smartwatches.

-OpenWind uses Bluetooth 4.2 and the maximum range is about 50 meters considering no obstruction.
-The Bluetooth sensor is oriented downwards from the device, meaning it will give better range if mounted higher in comparison to a horizontal line.
-Older smartphone models and hard casings will affect connectivity range.
+OpenWind uses Bluetooth 4.2 which has a maximum range of 50 meters when the signal is unobstructed.
+The Bluetooth antenna is oriented downward from the device, yielding better range if mounted higher on the vessel.
+Older smartphone models and hard cases will reduce the effective connectivity range.

 UDP from third party Apps